 3.2.
 Firmness

-With the influence of post-harvest treatments and storage conditions on the Firmness of tomatoes from1 and 35 days of storage, fruit firmness significantly (P ≤0.05) declined throughout storage time (As shown in Table.
-2).
+With the influence of post-harvest treatments and storage conditions on the Firmness of tomatoes from1 and 35 days of storage, fruit firmness significantly (P ≤0.05) declined throughout storage time as represented in Table 2.
 The refrigerated fruits were the least solid at the end of storage of 35 days, while the tomato fruits stored in a cold room and at ambient showed consistency in firmness compared to the one stored in the refrigerator.
-Data from Table 2 indicates no significant differences among all treatment and storage conditions of the Cold room and ambient, while those stored in refrigeration indicated an important difference from 21 days of storage. (see table 2) Due to the effect of refrigeration
+Data from Table 2 indicated no significant differences among all treatment and storage conditions of the Cold room and ambient, while those stored in refrigeration indicated an important difference from 21 days of storage.
+This could be due to to the effect of refrigeration

 Treatment T3(1.0:1.0:98) performed well in maintaining the firmness of tomato fruits in all storage conditions compared to treatments T1(0:0:100), T2(0.5:0.5:98), and T4(1.5:1.5:97), with an average maximum firmness of T3(0.24N/mm), T1(0.17N/mm), T2(0.20N/mm), and T4(0.21N/mm) in all treatments and storage conditions, respectively.